 We hold around six main exhibitions each year—large mixed exhibitions, group shows and solo shows.
 As well as paintings, original prints and sculpture you will find ceramics, studio glass, wood and jewellery.
 We represent several hundred artists and we are always happy to discuss their work.

 You are officially invited to our exhibition openings.
-These sociable events are always held on Sunday afternoons.
+These sociable events are held on Saturday afternoons.
 Meet the artists and be first-in-line to see some of Scotland’s best new art in a relaxed setting.

 There’s always wine and soft drinks.
 In summer you can enjoy summer cup and local strawberries, and in winter, our famous homemade mince pies and mulled wine.